General relaxation model for a homogeneous plasma with spherically symmetric velocity space: General relaxation model for homogeneous plasmas

 \subsection{Kinetic moment-closed model based on KMM0}

-The combination of the transport equation\EQ{dtMho}, character parameter equations\EQ{CPEs9Ms0D1V}, kinetic dissipative force closure relation\EQ{Rhj0a0D1V} and the analytical expression of the normalized kinetic dissipative force between species $a$ and species $b$\EQ{Rhabjl0D1VKing} constitutes a set of nonlinear equations, which will be referred to as kinetic moment-closed model.
+Under FDIF hypothesis and by employing the KFE\EQ{KFE} method for speed coordinate, the evolution of the plasmas system can be described by the transport equation\EQ{dtMho}, incorporating the analytical expression\EQ{Rhabjl0D1VKing} of the normalized kinetic dissipative forces between species $a$ and species $b$.
+The conservation equations represented by Eqs.\EQ{dtna}-\EQo{dtIa}, the characteristic parameter equations\EQ{CPEs9Ms} and the kinetic dissipative force closure relations\EQ{Rhj0a0D1V} serves as the constraint equations of the transport equation\EQ{dtMho}.
+The combination of these equations constitutes a set of nonlinear equations, which will be referred to as \textbf{kinetic moment-closed model (KMCM)} for the scenarios in which velocity space exhibits spherical symmetry.
+The advantages of KFE, and subsequently, the benefits of KMCM are outlined in Ref.\cite{wang2024Relaxationmodel, wang2024higherorder}.

-In general, this model provides a nonlinear nonequilibrium description of the kinetic moments using characteristic parameters, serving as a general relaxation model for homogeneous plasma with spherically symmetric velocity space.
-In a segregated solver, the transport equation\EQ{dtMho} can be solved\cite{wang2024Aconservative} using a Runge-Kutta solver, such as the trapezoidal scheme\cite{Rackauckas2017}.
-The character parameter equations\EQ{CPEs9Ms0D1V} can be solved\cite{wang2024Aconservative} utilizing a least squares method (LSM)\cite{Fong2011}.
-The flowchart for solving this nonlinear model is depicted in Fig.\FIG{flowchart}.
+In general, this model provides a nonlinear nonequilibrium description of the kinetic moments by using characteristic parameters as intermediate parameters, serving as a general relaxation model for homogeneous plasmas with spherically symmetric velocity space.
+For numerically solving this nonlinear model, the transport equation\EQ{dtMho} can be solved\cite{wang2024Aconservative} by utilizing a Runge-Kutta solver, such as the trapezoidal scheme\cite{Rackauckas2017}.
+The characteristic parameter equations\EQ{CPEs9Ms} can be addressed\cite{wang2024Aconservative} through a least squares method\cite{Fong2011} (LSM).
+As mentioned in our previous paper\cite{wang2024Relaxationmodel} and demonstrated in a 0D-2V situation\cite{wang2024Aconservative}, a general optimization algorithm, including self-adaptive $\NKa$ and collection of $j$, must be adopted for the solution of this nonlinear system.
+This will be addressed in our future research.